Estimated reading time: 10 minutes

 I took a step back and had to get completely honest with myself.
 I had to admit that sometimes I got scared (at just the thought) of actually hitting our goals.
 What then?!
 I realize all I was really doing was hiding behind so many financial goals that I didn’t have to face them.
 The result was failing at all of them.

-Not only did I fail myself, but my team and those closest to me, because I had let them down due to my lack of direction.
+Not only did I fail myself, but my team and those closest to me, because I had let them down due to my lack of focus.

-I don’t know about you, but I hate (or, as I would tell my girls to say: intensely dislike) to fail at anything—it makes me crazy!
+I don’t know about you, but I hate (or, as I would tell my daughters to say: intensely dislike) to fail at anything—it drives me wild!

 And, for the record, I don’t think anyone likes to fail at anything, but there’s been a time or two when playing it safe was just more comfortable.
 Trust me on this as I speak from experience…